AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-31-premature-optimization-code-first-optimize-later.md

 Sure, $$1,000,000,000$$ is technically huge, but that's irrelevant—it's a constant, just like $$3$$ or $$100$$.
 Remember: Big-O considers our algorithm to be a function of its input, $$f(n)$$.
 Here, $$n$$ is the length of the array.
 Notice that the constant term in the inner loop is not present anywhere in this notation.
 What Big-O notation measures is how well (or poorly) your algorithm scales with an input that's variable in size, not how it's impacted by extraneous constants.

 For example, in theory, I could pass in an array with hundreds of billions of elements, and that inner loop would still always run a fixed number of times.
 In fact, the inner loop would now run *fewer* times than the outer loop!
-So while this code may in fact be *slow*, it's not *inefficient* in terms of Big-O notation.
+So while this code may in fact be *slow*, it's not *inefficient* in terms of Big-O analysis.

 > Mathematically speaking, given a constant $$k$$, $$O(kn)$$ always just collapses to $$O(n)$$ when you take its limit as $$n$$ approaches $$\infty$$, no matter how big $$k$$ may be.